a20r/eneza-server/README.md

 # Test Me
 - If the phone server is running (which it may not be in our case)
-    - text "Wolfram: <YOUR QUERY HERE>"
+    - text "Wolfram: { YOUR QUERY HERE }"
-    - text "Define: <YOUR WORD HERE>"
+    - text "Define: { YOUR WORD HERE }"
 - Now wait for a text back and enjoy the knowledge! :D